hzwer/ICCV2019-LearningToPaint/README.md

 </div>

 ## FAQ
-**Why does your demo look better than the results in the paper?**
+**Why does your demo look better than the result in your paper?**

-In our demo, after painting the outline of each image, we divide it into 4 × 4 patches to paint parallelly to get a high resolution.
+In our demo, after painting the outline of each image, we divide it into small patches to paint parallelly to get a high resolution.

-**Your main difference from [Geometrize](https://www.samcodes.co.uk/project/geometrize-haxe-web/)？**
+**Your main difference from [primitive](https://github.com/fogleman/primitive)？**

 Our research is to explore how to make machines learn to use painting tools.
 Our implementation is a combination of reinforcement learning and computer vision.
 Please read our paper for more details.